ThuPham09/Getting-CleaningData_JH-Coursera/CodeBook.md

 # 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Since we need to see the average of each variable for each activity and each subject, then using group_by() function for the ectracted.data for the 2 variables "activity" and "subject" will be appropridate.
+Since we need to see the average of each variable for each activity and each subject, then using group_by() function for the extracted.data for the 2 variables "activity" and "subject" will be appropridate.
 Use summarise_all() function to sumarise for all variable in the dataset, with the function mean(). tidy.data is finally prepared with 180 observations and 88 variables.